arbaregni/resolution-prover/README.md

 This does not say anything *about* the bird(s) that exist(s).
 There number of them could be 1, 27720, or infinite.
 This proposition states only that that number is **NOT** zero.
 From this proposition, we derive nothing about what these birds that (supposedly) exist are.
 They *could* be robotic.

+## <a name="provability"></a> Provability and Truth

+When asked to **prove** the following, we find:

+`IsBlue(the-sky)` :x:

+even though the sky is blue.
+This is because we don't care about seeing of a proposition is true, just if it is provable.
+And `IsBlue(the-sky)` is not nessicarily true with no prior assumptions.
+In general, it is much easier to define proofs than truths.
+See [Gödel's incompleteness theorems](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems) and [Tarki's undefinability theorem](https://en.wikipedia.org/wiki/Tarski%27s_undefinability_theorem).

+To be precise, reacting with :x: means that no proof exists, and :white_check_mark: means that a proof exists.